Office of Child Care Initiatives

 - State emergency preparedness resources for child care providers

-Affordable Care Act: Tribal Maternal, Infant, and Early Childhood Home Visiting Grant Program
+Affordable Care Act: Tribal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Grant Program

 ASSET Initiative for Families with Young Children

 Financial security is a key component for all families.
 Children are more likely to thrive if their family environment is economically stable.
 Infants, toddlers and young children living in households with low financial stress are more likely to achieve developmental goals and succeed in many ways.
-The OCC, in collaboration with our partners at the Office of Community Service and the Office of Head Start, has been working to develop tools and resources dedicated to the asset development and financial stability of families with young children:
+OCC, in collaboration with our partners at the Office of Community Services and the Office of Head Start, is developing tools and resources dedicated to the asset development and financial stability of families with young children: